Normanbg/Personal_Research/index.md

 ## Exercises to practise:

-If you are attending to the presentation this is the [TEMPLATE](https://drive.google.com/file/d/1cfCvNGrS-K0JfiTTh-S0_jNuIDDpg_iY/view?usp=sharing).To submit your response of the exercise enter [here](https://goo.gl/forms/sDCBfKuKF2oy6UnA3).
+If you are attending to the presentation this is the [TEMPLATE](https://drive.google.com/file/d/1cfCvNGrS-K0JfiTTh-S0_jNuIDDpg_iY/view?usp=sharing).
+To submit your response of the exercise enter [here](https://goo.gl/forms/sDCBfKuKF2oy6UnA3).
 If you are only a reader of this research, try to make the production plan of the game Jetpack Joyride by Halfbrick Studios and send me an email *normanbg98@gmail.com* with the excel document if you want feedback.

 See this [video](https://youtu.be/ZGxIpzzLo4k) to know all the aspects to take in account.